Thuthukanii/Data-Governance-Week-1/README.md

 Variability:  The fact that the creation and flow of data are unpredictable.

 Veracity:  The quality, including accuracy and truthfulness, of large volume of disparate sets of data, can differ considerably, causing challenges to data management.

+**Drivers of Big Data**

+Big data has been a significant phenomenon preceding the era of smartphones and the Internet of Things (IoT), characterized by an explosion in data creation, storage, and utilization.

+The volume of data has experienced exponential growth, with global technology use generating 79 zettabytes in 2021, expected to reach 180 zettabytes by 2025.

+Despite its impressive scale, much of the data is unstructured, duplicative, or of poor quality, presenting challenges for analysis and accessibility.

+Despite challenges, big data provides immense value to organizations, driving innovation and facilitating advancements like self-driving cars and optimized supply chains.

+Big data enables organizations to make more informed decisions, especially in marketing, by targeting specific audiences and individuals effectively.

+While big data receives significant attention, small data sets, such as spreadsheets and surveys, remain valuable for decision-making and daily operations.

+Smart data has emerged as a term describing big data that has been optimized for specific uses, employing processes like artificial intelligence (AI) to extract relevant insights.

+Data governance is essential for all forms of data, whether big, small, or smart, emphasizing the importance of managing data effectively in the 21st century.
 </details>

 </details>